jpbarrette/curlpp/Readme.md

 <cite>You can use libcURL instantly from within your C++ programs.
 You don't need cURLpp for that, cURLpp just adds an OO'ified layer that libcURL doesn't normally provide.</cite> It means that you need to be sure that you need, or want, cURLpp features.
 If not, I suggest to use directly the libcURL library.
 So, what are thoses features that cURLpp offers?

 * You can query handles for option values (version 0.5.x and newer only).
-* It use the C++ standard library structures instead of home made ones.
+* It uses the C++ standard library structures instead of home made ones.
 * It is exception safe.
 * It is type safe.